jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     5) 1119 - Windows installer updates
     6) 1114 - Initial windows install GDB auto detect and configure
     7) 04-Aug-21 Ticket 808 - Updated the default compiler background color to red if invalid.
 With 1117 this should resolve 808.
+    8) 05/06-Aug-21 Ticket 748 - Moved Help->About->Information to Help->"System Information" and added allot of extra info on the CB and PC setup for helping with issues and bugs.

 Installer changed highlights:
 =============================